datboyblu3/Vile-The-Purple-Ranger/README.md

 Using Terraform and Ansible to build and configure the overall infrastructure, this repo will be a cyber range for red teams to carry out attacks and for blue teams to counter with detections and mitigations.
 Thus engaging in a full on purple team effort.
 Build your skills to frustrate and break the spirits of your adversaries, making any attack on your infrastructure a truly *Vile* endeavor for all who dare to challenge you.

+This project will be built on top of proxmox as the

 ## Semantic Versioning :mage:

 This project is going to utilize the semantic versioning for its tagging.